truera/trulens/docs/attribution_parameterization.md

 **QoI Cut** → Your logit layer, anchor:'out'

 #### Case 3: The Attribution Cut
-Now suppose you want to know the influence of some internal layer on the final output.
+Now suppose you want to know the attribution of some internal layer on the final output.

 **Use cases:**